Glock 17 or Glock 19 Cleaning Instructions. Glock Field Strip (disassembly), Lubrication and Reassembly

 If you have never tried to take down (field strip) a semiautomatic gun, rest easy as it is not hard or complicated.
 At least not the Glock 17 or Glock 19 or any other Glock model.

-Glock 17 Cleaning Supplies
+How to clean a Glock 17: Cleaning Supplies

 Here are the supplies you will need to complete the disassembly and cleaning of most semi-automatic pistols.
 There are lots of different cleaning products, so I will list the ones I have used for years of trouble free results.